20 Essentials You Should Put in Your Dog's First Aid Kit (and a Few Important Extras)

 A first aid kit can be put together easily and kept in a small plastic tool box.
 It doesn’t take that long to get everything together, and next time you need something you will be able to find it, and right away.

 What should go into the first aid kit for your dog?

-Essentials for the First Aid Kit
+20 Essentials for Your Dog´s First Aid Kit

 To monitor your dog´s status, include:

 (You can buy a set of these for just a few dollars and since they are not included in those kits it is important that you buy a set.)